ProgressiveCoders/OpenSec/README.md

 ## Concept

-This project is intended as a simple and technologically robust means of publication and consumption of information security news.
+This project is intended as a simple and technologically robust means for collaborative publication and consumption of information security news.

 Sample briefings might include...